mfeinLearn/Project-Gem/README.md

 ### Lifetime of Academic Advantages

-- Whether it is introduced to the user as an early start or as an aid to help students who need extra help, StarGem offers resources that are easy to access to aid in improvement at various levels of understanding.
+- Whether it is introduced to the user as an early start or as an aid to help students who need extra help, Project Gem offers resources that are easy to access to aid in improvement at various levels of understanding.

 ### Enhanced Cognitive Process